TomLiDev/mushroom-mapper/TESTING.md

 ### W3C Validator

-The W3C validator was used to validate all HTML pages and CSS in the style.css.
+The W3C validator was used to validate all HTML pages and CSS.

 - [Screenshot of CSS W3C Validated](documentation/css-w3c-validated.png)
 - [Screenshot of index page W3C Validated](documentation/index-w3c.png)